skippyr/Teco/README.md

 > [!IMPORTANT]
 > Whenever you're using this library, debug your software using the Terminal app instead of Xcode, because its embedded console doesn't support any of the added features.
+>
+> Also ensure its profiles declares the terminal as `xterm-256color` under its settings, at `Profiles > Advanced > Terminfo > Declare terminal as:`.

 ### Import